Licensed Medicare Advisor ยท University Place, Washington ๐Ÿ“ž (253) 880-6527

 This is where things get expensive.
 If you miss your IEP without other qualifying coverage in place, a few things can happen:

 The hardest part is that most people don't realize any of this is happening until it's already happened.
+Learn more about what happens if you miss your Medicare enrollment window.

 When should you actually start preparing?